MarcoMuellner/domaindrivenjs/packages/core/src/aggregates/aggregates-guide.md

-# Working with Aggregates in domainify
+# Working with Aggregates in domaindrivenjs

 Aggregates are a core building block in Domain-Driven Design (DDD).
-This guide explains how to create and use aggregates effectively in your domain model with domainify.
+This guide explains how to create and use aggregates effectively in your domain model with domaindrivenjs.

 ## What are Aggregates?